jorgebucaran/fisher/README.md

 ### Adding packages

-Install packages using the `add` command.
+Install packages using the `add` command followed by the path to the repository on GitHub.

 ```
 fisher add jethrokuan/z rafaelrinaldi/pure
 ```

-Packages will be downloaded from GitHub if the name of the host is not specified.
-To install a package from anywhere else use the address of the remote server and the path to the repository.
+A username or organization name is required.
+To install a package from anywhere else, use the address of the server and the path to the repository.
+HTTPS is always assumed so you don't need to specify the protocol.

 ```
-fisher add gitlab.com/owner/foobar
+fisher add gitlab.com/jorgebucaran/kraken
 ```

-You can install packages from a tag, branch or a [commit-ish](https://git-scm.com/docs/gitglossary#gitglossary-aiddefcommit-ishacommit-ishalsocommittish).
-If none is specified we'll use the latest code.
+To install a package from a tag, branch or a [commit-ish](https://git-scm.com/docs/gitglossary#gitglossary-aiddefcommit-ishacommit-ishalsocommittish), specify the reference following an `@` symbol after the package name.
+If none is given, we'll use the latest code.

 ```
 fisher add edc/bass@20f73ef jethrokuan/z@pre27
 ```

 You can also install packages from a local directory.
-Local packages are managed through [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link), so you can develop and use them at the same time.
+Local packages are managed through [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) so that they can be developed and used at the same time.

 ```
-fisher add ~/myfish/mypkg
+fisher add ~/path/to/myfish/pkg
 ```

-Notice you can only install one package version at a time.
+You can only install one package version at a time.
 If two packages depend on a different version of the same package, the first one that gets installed will take precedence over the other.

 ### Listing packages